Get answers to your frequently asked questions about solar energy.

-Every house is different and the amount of electricity you use depends on your lifestyle, how efficient your home and your appliances are.
-Residential electricity consumption in North Carolina averages 1,077 kilowatt hours per month in 2018.* The average system size for our customers in 2019 was 9.28kW-DC.
+Every house is different and the amount of electricity you use depends on your lifestyle and how efficient your home and appliances are.
+Residential electricity consumption in North Carolina averages 1,129 kilowatt hours per month in 2018.* The average system size for our customers in 2019 was 9.28kW-DC.
 Our solar experts can help you determine your ideal system sized based on your individual needs.

 What is net-metering?

 During the day, your solar PV system produces energy and feeds it directly into your home.
 When your system is not producing electricity at night, you will receive electricity from the grid as normal.
 Any excess energy generated during the day for a given billing period is sent back to the utility company, which gives you a credit.
 This excess energy is reflected on your monthly bill as a credit which further reduces your bill.